ImExiled/Radiant-Theme-Manager/README.md

 To load your own theme list, run `rtm.getThemeList('https://example.com/YourThemeListHere.json')`

 Theme json files work simply.
 Make a theme file, put it somewhere where CORS wont get in the way and load it with the above command.
-Format below
+Format below.

 ```json
 {